TL;DR — Quick summary

 “Just winging it” doesn’t cut it in digital marketing anymore.
 If you’re not testing, you’re guessing.
 And in a world where every click counts, guesswork gets expensive fast.
-That’s why leading brands are turning to Optimizely A/B testing to eliminate guesswork and make smarter, data-driven choices.
-By testing and refining everything from landing pages to messaging, marketers can pinpoint what truly resonates with their audience - and see measurable improvements in performance.
+That’s why leading brands are turning to Optimizely A/B testing to eliminate guesswork and make more informed and data-driven decisions.
+Powered by Opal — Optimizely's agent orchestration platform — Optimizely A/B testing has moved experimentation beyond simple split tests into intelligent, automated experimentation at scale.

 This article explores how Optimizely’s robust testing capabilities help you make confident moves that improve ROI: key features, best practices, and how the right experimentation strategy can lead to long-term marketing success.
 Dive in to learn more insights from Minh Ta, Niteco’s Digital Experience Lead aka certified Optimizely Experimentation Strategist who helped Niteco achieve 38%-win rates on experimentation.